- The Red Journal

 Almost all hotels have US-style outlets that are fine for plugging in electronics.
 However, the voltage is 240 volts, so be sure your devices can handle that.
 Most can!

 The official currency is the Lao kip.
 Notes come in denominations of 500, 1,000, 2,000, 5,000, 10,000, 20,000, and 50,000.
 There are no coins.
-The exchange rate is just under 10,000 kip per US dollar.
+The exchange rate is around 15,000 kip per US dollar.
 Both the Thai baht and the U.S. dollar are also accepted and are often used for larger transactions.
 If you are carrying larger amounts of cash, then it is best to carry dollars or baht.
 The kip is non-exchangeable outside Laos.

 ATMs are available in Luang Prabang and Vientiane and most accept international debit cards.
 However, they charge hefty fees and limit withdrawals to 1,000,000 kip (about $100).
 You can exchange cash at money changers, just shop around for the best exchange rates.